Jim Chester

 Jim Chester is an American college baseball coach and former player.
 He is the head baseball coach for Gardner–Webb University.
 Chester played college baseball at Thiel College for coach Joe Schaly from 2000 to 2003.

 Playing career

 Chester played college baseball at Thiel College.

 Coaching career

 On August 4, 2014, Chester was named the head baseball coach for Lock Haven University.
 On November 8, 2017, Chester was named the head baseball coach for Barton College.

-On June 14, 2019, Chest was named the head coach at Gardner–Webb University.
+On June 14, 2019, Chester was named the head coach at Gardner–Webb University.